 Former regular staff will have their hire date reinstated if they left the University in good standing and meet these timelines:

-(b) Former regular staff whose employment was terminated for reasons other than layoff will have the most recent date of hire prior to termination reinstated if reemployment occurs within 12 months following the date of termination.
+(b) Former regular staff whose employment was terminated for reasons other than layoff will have the most recent date of hire prior to termination reinstated if re-employment occurs within 12 months following the date of termination.
+Reinstatement includes all of the following:

 A. Proof of dependent relationship is required and must be submitted with the first application for each dependent.
 A list of acceptable documents can be found on the TGP website at http://hreap.stanford.edu/tgp.html.
 Copies of official documents are acceptable.
 Please do not send original documents.